cs124/pa0-jupyter-tutorial/platform/Linux.md

 3. From the Jupyter notebook file explorer window that opens, click on the pa0.ipynb file to open it.
-      1. You will be prompted to select a kernel for this Jupyter notebook.
+      1. You may be prompted to select a kernel for this Jupyter notebook.
 Check to see if the environment `cs124` is in the list of available kernels.
-      2. If not, stop your notebook via control-c in the terminal and run this command:
+If not, stop your notebook via control-c in the terminal and run this command:
       `python -m ipykernel install --user --name cs124 --display-name "cs124"`.
       Then, restart your notebook, click the "Kernal" button, select "Change kernel," and choose `cs124` as your kernel.